Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: WOLC-ECOC

-The training risk matrix records the misclassification risks between classes.
-Fig. \ref{fig:fig3} (b) gives an example of the training risk matrix.
-The training risks of the pairs are $\epsilon_{1,2}=0+0=0$, $\epsilon_{1,3}=0+20 = 20$, and $\epsilon_{2,3}=4+6 = 10$ respectively.
-From the figure, we know that the highest training risk pair is $\mathbf{m}^{1,3}$.
-Comparing Fig. \ref{fig:fig3} (a) and Fig. \ref{fig:fig3} (b), we can see that different optimization objectives might result in different training priorities of a given binary-class problem.
+But from Fig. \ref{fig:fig3}b, we observe that (i) the training risk pairs are $\epsilon_{1,2}=0+0=0$, $\epsilon_{1,3}=0+20 = 20$, and $\epsilon_{2,3}=4+6 = 10$ respectively; (ii) the highest training risk pair is $\mathbf{m}^{1,3}$.
+Comparing Fig. \ref{fig:fig3}a with Fig. \ref{fig:fig3}b, we can see that different optimization objectives might give a binary-class problem different training priorities.

-\item\textbf{How to make the performance robust? }If the most confusing pair is too stubborn to overcome, we may achieve further performance improvement by discriminating the problems that are not so tough.
-To implement the idea, we discriminate the top $s$ highest training risk pairs of classes, denoted as $\{\m_k\}_{k=1}^{s}$, but not a single highest training risk pair.
-This strategy enhances the robustness of WOLC-ECOC.